a sign with black text

 An exclave of Oman is outlined in red; while an enclave of the United Arab Emirates is outlined in green.
 Imagery ©2015 TerraMetrics.
 Map data ©2015 courtesy of Google Maps.
 Some labeling by Brian Cohen.

-First, you need no passport, visa or other official documents to cross those particular borders; and there is no financial cost as well.
+First, I did not need a passport, visa, or other official documents to cross those particular borders — at no financial cost to me as well.

 Second, the borders are not manned — other than a police station within the enclave and exclave of the United Arab Emirates, but no one is outside — so it is like crossing from one state into another within the United States.